-We mitigate the impact of potential weaknesses in any single market by diversifying our presence, both in terms of sales destinations and the geographic locations of our production facilities, which are located in emerging and developed markets.
+We mitigate the impact of potential weaknesses in any single market by geographic locations of our production facilities, which are located in emerging and developed markets.
 Once our methanol growth projects come on-stream in 2018, our production capacity will be evenly split by geography, with 43% in the USA, 26% in Europe, and 31% in North Africa.
 In addition, we sell our products around the world, reaching 57 countries in 2017.

-We actively monitor economic, political and regulatory developments and maintain positive relationships with various governmental bodies in the countries where we operate as part of our effort to be a 'local' player in each of our markets.
+We actively monitor economic, political and regulatory developments and maintain positive relationships with various governmental bodies in the countries where we operate as part of our effort to be a 'local' player in each of our markets